mickkc/vibin/README.md

 Vibin is a self-hosted music streaming server that allows you to upload, manage, and stream your music collection from anywhere.

+> [!CAUTION]
-/!\ THIS PROJECT IS IN EARLY DEVELOPMENT, NOT YET USABLE, AND LACKS A LOT OF FEATURES AS WELL AS A FRONTEND. /!\
+> THIS PROJECT IS IN EARLY DEVELOPMENT, NOT YET USABLE, AND LACKS A LOT OF FEATURES AS WELL AS A FRONTEND.

 <!-- TOC -->
 * [Features](#features)